roman-milk/roman-milk.github.io/diary-of-secry-slut-TalkMan.md

+===

- ****** Diary of a Secretary/Slut Ch.
-02 ****** bysex4every1© Becky herself didn't seem to have any misgivings about her assignment; she simply took the letter, got up and walked out of his office.
+Becky herself didn't seem to have any misgivings about her assignment; she simply took the letter, got up and walked out of his office.
 I followed her, covering up my tits as soon as I left Hendry's sight and asked: "What do you want me to do?"

  "Get a piece of tape from my desk." she replied as she kept moving towards the ladies room.